Tourists Stuck On The London Eye Finally Return To Land After 'Terror Attack'

 “At present we are holding all of our guests within our attractions as per tried and tested security procedures.
 The safety and security of our guests and staff will always be our number one priority.”

-Many of the guests stuck on the London Eye used social media to communicate with the public around the world, doing everything from telling loved ones that they were okay, to sending photos of the terror attacks below.
-Christina Lewis from Camden, England said that she could hear people screaming as the London Eye came to a stop (the London Eye is generally in constant movement, with people getting onboard and disembarking every few minutes.
+Many of the guests stuck on the London Eye used social media to communicate with the public around the world, doing everything from telling loved ones that they were okay to sending photos of the terror attacks below.
+Christina Lewis from Camden, England said that she could hear people screaming as the London Eye came to a stop (the London Eye is generally in constant movement, with people getting on board and disembarking every few minutes.

 “It was scary at first everybody screamed and we thought the wheel had broken.”